survivejs/webpack-book/manuscript/optimizing/05_separating_runtime.md

 T> `recordsInputPath` and `recordsOutputPath` give more granular control over input and output, but often setting only `recordsPath` is enough.

-W> If you change the way webpack handles module IDs (i.e., remove `HashedModuleIdsPlugin`), possible existing records are still taken into account!
+W> If you change the way webpack handles module IDs, possible existing records are still taken into account!
 If you want to use the new module ID scheme, you have to delete your records file as well.

 {pagebreak}